Mazda pricing and information

-This Chart shows that the average price of a used Mazda for sale over the past 90 days.
-The current average price for a Mazda for sale is $12,359.
-This has increased by 18.49% since the previous month April.
+This chart shows the average price of a used Mazda for sale over the past 90 days.
+The current average price for a Mazda for sale is $5,871.
+This has decreased by 51.69% since the previous month.

 - If you’re considering buying a Mazda for your next car purchase, but have not yet chosen the model of Mazda you want, check out the more detailed prices for the models listed below.

-- If you are looking to sell your Mazda, consider pricing it according to the average prices we see here on Gumtree to speed up your sale!
+- If you’re looking to sell your Mazda, consider pricing it according to the average prices we see here on Gumtree to speed up your sale!

 - Innovative mechanics